 You don't have to travel to Greenland with your family to enjoy beautiful landscapes, crystal clear snow and dog sledding.
 You can also experience this unique adventure in Switzerland.
 There are offers for example in the Bernese Oberland around Gstaad, in the region of Lake Walen, the Muotathal in the canton of Schwyz, in Toggenburg and in many other places.
 The exciting hours with the huskies in the snow will certainly remain in good memory for the whole family forever.

 Swiss Activities Tip: It's best to wear warm winter boots and ski or rain pants with a snowproof finish or gaiters.
 This will keep you dry and nice and warm on the sled ride

 Swiss Activities Tip: Rent a toboggan directly at the valley station of a mountain railroad and let yourself be transported to lofty heights.
-You save yourself the rigorous ascent on foot and with a multiple-ride ticket you can sled down several times
+You save yourself the rigorous climb on foot and with a multiple-ride ticket you can sled down several times.

 Why not build an igloo yourself?
 Equip yourself and your family with shovels and off you go.
 The easiest way is to shovel a large pile of snow together, tap it firmly all around and then carefully start to hollow out the pile of snow.
 That gives quite warm.
 But the time afterwards in the cool igloo will be all the more enjoyable.

 Swiss Activities Tip: Don't have enough snow in your own backyard or not enough tools for the whole family?
 Then drive to the nearest ski resort and build a real igloo under expert guidance with saw and shovel, snow block by snow block.
 You can do this, for example, in beautiful Grindelwald in the Bernese Oberland.